113ll3/Ibmclouddocscli/reference/ibmcloud/extend_cli.md

 ### Step 1: Search for the plug-in

 1. Use the command `ibmcloud plugin repo-plugins -r REPO_NAME` to look for a plug-in in the repository.
-2. The {{site.data.keyword.Bluemix_notm}} CLI has the official repository with name 'Bluemix', you can search the official plug-ins as shown in the following example:
+2. The {{site.data.keyword.Bluemix_notm}} CLI has the official repository with name 'IBM Cloud', you can search the official plug-ins as shown in the following example:

   ```
-  $ ibmcloud plugin repo-plugins -r Bluemix
+  $ ibmcloud plugin repo-plugins -r IBM Cloud
-  Getting plug-ins from repository 'Bluemix'...
+  Getting plug-ins from repository 'IBM Cloud'...

-  Repository: Bluemix
+  Repository: IBM Cloud
   Name           Description                                    Versions
   auto-scaling   IBM Cloud CLI plugin for Auto-Scaling service    0.2.1, 0.2.2
   nsg            IBM Cloud Network Security Group plugin          0.1.1